-Soylent, a meal replacement product company, sends a simple and clean teaser for a new mystery product in their line.
+Soylent, a meal replacement product company, sends a simple and clean teaser for a new mystery product in its line.
 The tone is casual, relatable, and self-aware, which catches the reader’s attention and perhaps makes them giggle.

 Subject line: Something new is launching tomorrow.

-The email uses a neutral color scheme that has nice visual contrast while keeping the high-end feel.
-Beautiful product photography and lifestyle photos show different variations in the product line as well as how they look in action.
+The email uses a neutral color scheme that has nice visual contrast, while keeping the high-end feel.
+Beautiful product photography and lifestyle photos show different variations in the product line, as well as how they look in action.

 Subject line: Designer Spotlight: MVMT Watches